Juan Iturbe: International career

 Having spent most of his life in Paraguay, Iturbe began his international career in the youth setup of Paraguay.
 In October 2009, he was called up to the Paraguay national team by coach Gerardo Martino at the age of 16 for a friendly against Chile in November.
 Iturbe was substituted onto the field in the 73rd minute of the match for Juan Rodrigo Rojas as Paraguay were defeated 2–1 on 4 November 2009.

 As this had not been a competitive game, Iturbe was able to change allegiances if so wished.
 He later fell out with the management in Paraguay and declared his allegiance for Argentina.

 In early 2016, however, Iturbe expressed his desire to once more represent Paraguay.
 On 8 March 2016, he was called up for the 2018 FIFA World Cup qualification matches against Ecuador and Brazil.
 He made his competitive debut with Paraguay on 29 March as a substitute in the second half of the match against Brazil, making him cap-tied to Paraguay.
 He was named to Paraguay's squad for the Copa América Centenario that summer.

 Style of play

-The media once dubbed Iturbe the "new Lionel Messi", given their many similarities: like Messi, Iturbe possesses a low centre of gravity, significant speed, and excellent close control, and has been described as "a left-footed, technically gifted Argentine – but nowadays representing Paraguay – forward of diminutive stature who is agile and quick on the ball and who possesses an eye for goal."
-A versatile, well-rounded, and creative attacking player, who is known for his ability to link up the midfield with the attack, he is capable of playing as a winger on either flank, in the centre as an attacking midfielder, or as a second striker, although his preferred role is as an outside forward on the right side of the pitch.
-He has also been used as a striker or centre-forward on occasion.
-Regarded as a promising young player, he is known in particular for his dribbling skills, pace, and powerful striking ability.
+Iturbe is considered a versatile, well-rounded attacking player, who is known for his ability to work together with the midfieldiers for an attack, although his preferred role is as an outside forward on the right side of the pitch.
+He has been used as a striker or centre-forward on occasion.
+As a young player, he was noted for his dribbling skills, pace, and striking ability.